-Brands like Apple, Diesel, Virgin, Samsung, IKEA, Nike, Starbucks have built their success through devising a clear long term strategy.
+Brands like Apple, Diesel, Virgin, Samsung, IKEA, Nike, Starbucks have built their success through devising a clear long term strategy and branding.
 They understand that their target market cares about style, status, and, increasingly now, doing right by the planet; users want products that both delight their senses and embody their values.
 These aspirants want brands that:

 – stand for something more than just a product, stand for something they can believe in.